apache/tvm/docs/dev/relay_pass_infra.rst

 .. _Sequential: https://pytorch.org/docs/stable/nn.html?highlight=sequential#torch.nn.Sequential
 .. _Block: https://mxnet.incubator.apache.org/_modules/mxnet/gluon/block.html

-The design of the Relay pass manager is largely inspired by the the hierarchical pass manager used in LLVM and the block style containers used in the popular deep learning frameworks.
-The major goals of the pass manager include:
+The design of the Relay pass infra is largely inspired by the the hierarchical pass manager used in LLVM and the block style containers used in the popular deep learning frameworks.
+The major goals of the pass infra include:

 #) enabling better programmatic orchestration of optimizations.
 This allows
    users to flexibly customize and build their own optimization pipelines.

 #) providing a user friendly way to debug optimization passes.

-#) alleviating developers's from manually and respectively resolving the
+#) alleviating developers from manually and respectively resolving the
    dependencies between passes.

 #) simplifying the implementation of new passes for developers.
 For example, we
-   allow users to implement a pass in Python and let the pass manager manipulate its execution.
+   allow users to implement a pass in Python and let the pass infra manipulate its execution.

 The Design